solana-labs/solana/CONTRIBUTING.md

 the description is written and CI succeeds, click the "Ready to Review" button and add reviewers.
 Adding reviewers before CI succeeds is a fast path to losing reviewer engagement.
-Not only will they be notified and see the PR is not yet ready for them, they will also be bombarded them with additional notifications each time you push a commit to get past CI or until they "mute" the PR.
+Not only will they be notified and see the PR is not yet ready for them, they will also be bombarded with additional notifications each time you push a commit to get past CI or until they "mute" the PR.
 Once muted, you'll need to reach out over some other medium, such as Discord, to request they have another look.
 When you use draft PRs, no notifications are